Where Were You When 9/11 Happened?

 It always leaves me with a sense of awe and wonder at the country's connectedness as I have met people years after September 11, 2001 and we have talked about where we were and what went through our minds on that day.
 My husband grew up in New England and his father, as a firefighter, knew colleagues who were called in to Ground Zero.
 It boggles my mind that someone so far away from me geographically at the time was thinking about the same event at the same time I was.

-At the eighteenth anniversary of this tragic day, I think I know why so many of us recall 9/11 so vividly and why it has impacted us so greatly: it’s the power of a shared experience.
+On the anniversary of this tragic day, I think I know why so many of us recall 9/11 so vividly and why it has impacted us so greatly: it's the power of a shared experience.

-And as the after-effects of Hurricane Harvey currently continue to wreak havoc on southeast Texas, I’m reminded that even tragedies and terrible disasters, whether manmade or acts of God, have great power to unite people and to dispel differences.
+As I write, the after-effects of Hurricane Harvey wreak havoc on southeast Texas, and I'm reminded that even tragedies and terrible disasters, whether manmade or acts of God, have great power to unite people and to dispel differences.

 "That's why America is so amazing," my husband often says, "when something like 9/11 happens, people from Los Angeles and people from rural Montana and people from New York City and everywhere else come together."

 And I can't help but think that this also applies to the Christian faith.
 No matter your faith journey, no matter how you came to find Jesus, no matter how windy your road, as believers, we are all sons and daughters of God and we have a shared experience that is more monumental than anything else.
 At some point in time we all made the same decision and we are all on the same road, with the same Savior leading us.

 There is a lot of tragedy, a lot of suffering, a lot of sin in our world.
 We see it in obvious ways like the evil that was carried out on September 11, 2001, and we see it in more subtle ways in our own hearts, but we can rejoice because God’s Word tells us that He is greater than all of it.
 Christ has overcome the world and the sin that weighs it--and us--down.